jackalot/O-To-Do-List/README.md

-This will be a to do list that will track basic tasks and lets you mark them as complete or uncomplete
+This project is a To-Do-List, can track you're projects, to do items for each project, due dates, priorities, general descriptions, checklists, and additional notes..

+This project demmonstrates uses of the following:

+* localStorage

+* Webpack